ethereum-optimism/optimism/.gitbook/FAQ.md

 ## Can I transfer directly from Boba to a centralized exchange?

-Only if the centralized exchange supports Boba Network (at this time none of them do).
+Only if the centralized exchange supports Boba Network.
 Hence, you have to bridge your assets into a network they do support, such as L1.

 ## Where can I find RPC endpoints and connection details?